Farm to Table.

 What do we mean when we say Farm To Table: multiple-subject & multiple-grade-level, farm school, homeschool support program?

-Our vision is to have children of differing ages all learning together and helping each other learn, alongside our caring teachers, the core subjects of English Language Arts, Math, History, Science, and Arts.
-Our vision for this comes from two inspirations:
+The founder and director’s vision is to have children of differing ages all learning together and helping each other learn, alongside our caring teachers, in the core subjects of Language Arts, Math, History, Science, and Art.
+This vision comes from two inspirations:

-1. Our Founders’/Directors’ own homeschooling experience at home - the most used place in their home is their huge table in their kitchen.
-It’s at the kitchen table where they eat, learn, and spend a lot of quality time.
-They have 5 children ranging from 3 to 14 years old.
-Some of their children are just beginning to learn letters, while others are learning to write MLA-formatted essays.
-Some are just learning to write numbers, and others are learning to complete algebraic equations.
+1. The most-used place in their home is the huge table in their kitchen.
+It’s at the kitchen table where they eat, learn, and spend quality time together.
+They have 5 children ranging from 4 to 16 years old.
+Some of their children are just beginning to learn letters, while others are learning to write essays.
+Some are just learning to write numbers, while others are completing algebraic equations.
 Sometimes the older children help guide the younger children with concepts they have already mastered.
-They teach Science and History lessons to multiple age groups together, knowing they will each experience different levels of comprehension and mastery, depending on what is age and developmentally-appropriate.
+They teach Science and History lessons to multiple age groups together, knowing each child will experience different levels of comprehension and mastery depending on what is age- and developmentally appropriate.

-So why choose Farm to Table?
+Why choose Farm to Table?
 Farm to Table addresses many of the challenges that homeschool parents face.
-Parents can rest assured that their children will receive all the core learning from highly qualified, caring teachers every day of the program.
-Another huge benefit for many families is the children’s opportunity to experience this learning outside in a beautiful, healthy, natural environment and having a great time doing all of this alongside their peers!
+Parents can rest assured that their children will receive all the core learning from qualified, caring teachers every day of the program.
+Another huge benefit for many families is the children’s opportunity to experience this learning outside in a beautiful, healthy, natural environment, and to have a great time doing all of this alongside their peers.

 We often hear three things from parents:

-1. I don't like that my children are inside all-day
+I don't like that my children are inside all day.

-2. My children need more social opportunities and often spend large amounts of time by themselves
+My children need more social opportunities and often spend large amounts of time by themselves.

 Farm to Table wonderfully exceeds those needs and provides a place for children to thrive.